 - Women tend to give up their careers after marriage and decide to focus only on raising their family well.
 But this agreement financially secures the future of women.

-- Prenuptial agreement guaranteed custodial issues and remarriage rights.
+- Prenuptial agreement guarantees custodial issues and remarriage rights.

 - The agreement prevents the business from getting divided.